 - Unlimited liability

-In spite of various shortcomings, many businesspersons choose sole proprietorship business, especially startup founders, due to its inherent benefits.
+In contempt of various shortcomings, many business persons choose a sole proprietorship business, especially startup founders, due to its inherent benefits.
 Such business is appropriate where the market for the product is limited or when the customers demand personalized services.
 It also suits to the businesses where manual skills are required or where the capital required to start the business is relatively small and does not involve a high degree of risk.

 Q; The functioning of Sole Proprietorships in India are governed by the Proprietorship Act.
 True or False?